powershell1/LineClone/README.md

   // Create random uuid
   var new_uuid = uuid.v4();
   SocketList[new_uuid] = ws;
-  // Log when new connection
+  // Log when there is a new connection console.log("New socket");
-  console.log("New socket");
-  // Create close listener prevent memory leak ws.on("close", (msg) => {
+  // Create a close listener to prevent memory leak ws.on("close", (msg) => {
     delete SocketList[new_uuid];
   });